koendv/blackmagic-bluepill/README.md

 	 1      STM32F1 medium density M3/M4
 	(gdb)

-See the [overview of useful gdb commands](https://github.com/blacksphere/blackmagic/wiki/Useful-GDB-commands) for an  introduction in using the BMP.
+See the [overview of useful gdb commands](https://github.com/blacksphere/blackmagic/wiki/Useful-GDB-commands) for an  introduction to using the BMP.

+## stm32duino

+If you are using the Arduino IDE with the stm32duino add-on:

 In the Arduino IDE, choose *Tools->Upload Method-> BMP (Black Magic Probe)* to upload firmware using the BMP.
+This uploads the firmware using the `arm-none-eabi-gdb` command.
+The command line options to  `arm-none-eabi-gdb` are in the *tools.bmp_upload* section of `.arduino15/packages/STM32/hardware/stm32/1.8.0/platform.txt`.

+The commands `stm32flash`, `dfu-util`, and `arm-none-eabi-gdb` can be found under `~/.arduino15`. ```find ~/.arduino15/ -name arm-none-eabi-gdb -print```

+The rest of this document documents how to compile the `blackmagic_bluepill.hex` firmware.

 ## Compiling Firmware
 The text assumes a Raspberry Pi with `stm32flash`, `dfu-util`,  `arm-none-eabi-gcc` and `arm-none-eabi-gdb` available.